Kakabakaba Ka Ba?

 Kakabakaba Ka Ba?
-(English: Does Your Heart Beat Faster?) is a 1980 Filipino musical comedy film directed by Mike de Leon from a screenplay he co-written with Clodualdo del Mundo Jr., and Raquel Villavicencio.
-It stars Christopher de Leon, Charo Santos, Jay Ilagan, and Sandy Andolong as two pairs of lovers who accidentally find themselves in the middle of a conflict between rivaling Japanese and Chinese drug syndicates.
-The film also features Apo Hiking Society members Boboy Garovillo, Danny Javier, and Jim Paredes, Johnny Delgado, Armida Siguion-Reyna, Leo Martinez, and Nanette Inventor.
+(English: Does Your Heart Beat Faster?) is a 1980 Filipino musical comedy film directed by Mike de Leon from a screenplay he co-wrote with Clodualdo del Mundo Jr., and Raquel Villavicencio.
+The film stars Christopher de Leon, Charo Santos, Jay Ilagan, and Sandy Andolong as two pairs of lovers who accidentally find themselves in the middle of a conflict between rivaling Japanese and Chinese drug syndicates.
+It also features Apo Hiking Society members Boboy Garovillo, Danny Javier, and Jim Paredes, Johnny Delgado, Armida Siguion-Reyna, Leo Martinez, and Nanette Inventor.

-Produced by LVN Pictures and distributed by D'Wonder Films, the film has been viewed as a satirical commentary on foreign control of the Philippine economy.
+Produced by LVN Pictures and distributed by D'Wonder Films, the film, theatrically released on August 8, 1980, has been viewed as a satirical commentary on foreign control of the Philippine economy.

 In 2015, the film was digitally restored by the ABS-CBN Film Restoration Project.

 Plot

 Cold open

 The cold open features several attempts by Onota (Boboy Garovillo), a member of the Japanese yakuza, to smuggle contraband into the Philippines.
-In 1964, he arrives at Manila International Airport but is denied entry into the Philippines after customs discovers that he is smuggling diamonds hidden inside a Japanese doll.
+In 1964, he arrived at Manila International Airport but was denied entry into the Philippines after customs discovered that he was smuggling diamonds hidden inside a Japanese doll.
 Five years later, Onota, disguised as a hippie, attempts to smuggle money hidden in his guitar but is caught once again.
 In 1976, another failed attempt sees Onota disguised as a kimono-wearing Japanese woman who is caught smuggling opium inside his kimono sash.

 Main plot

 In the present, Onota is given one more chance by his boss, the Japanese Master (George Javier).
 His mission is to once again fly to Manila, this time with a cassette tape that carries some contraband.
 On his flight, Onota slips the cassette tape into the pocket of Johnny (Christopher de Leon), an unassuming Filipino returning home.
-The contraband is finally able to go through Philippine customs, but Onota has to retrieve it back from Johnny.
+The contraband is finally able to go through Philippine customs, but Onota has to retrieve it from Johnny.

-Soon, Johnny, his long interest Melanie (Charo Santos), and their friends Nonong (Jay Ilagan) and Nancy (Sandy Andolong), find themselves continuously harassed by various groups who are interested in getting the cassette tape.
+Soon, Johnny, his long-time interest Melanie (Charo Santos), and their friends Nonong (Jay Ilagan) and Nancy (Sandy Andolong), find themselves continuously harassed by various groups who are interested in getting the cassette tape.
 Aside from Onota, there is Madame Lily (Armida Siguion-Reyna), who heads a Chinese crime syndicate, as well as the mysterious Fr.
 Blanco (Leo Martinez).

-A series of hijinks ensue.
+A series of hijinks ensues.
 Johnny and his friends meet with Santacruzan (Danny Javier).
 They discover that the cassette tape contains opium, which Nonong, Nancy, and Santacruzan take.

-Eventually, the foursome of Johnny, Melanie, Nonong, and Nancy travel to Baguio in disguise as priests and nuns.
-They uncover a plot by the Japanese syndicate, led locally by Pinoy Master (Johnny Delgado), for the large-scale distribution of opium through communion wafers so as to control the Filipino population.
+Eventually, the foursome of Johnny, Melanie, Nonong, and Nancy travels to Baguio in disguise as priests and nuns.
+They uncover a plot by the Japanese syndicate, led locally by Pinoy Master (Johnny Delgado), for the large-scale distribution of opium through communion wafers to control the Filipino population.
 The group can foil the scheme in a musical extravaganza.
 The film ends with the two couples marrying in a joint ceremony.